misobarisic/redgifs-downloader/README.md

 ## QUERYING THE REDGIFS API FOR SEARCH TERMS NO LONGER WORKS

-** REDGIFS have changed their API.
-No longer does it support querying for search terms and getting all gifs from a user. ** This project may be as good as dead with these recent changes.
+**REDGIFS have changed their API.
+It no longer supports querying for search terms and getting all gifs from a user.**

+This project may be as good as dead with these recent changes.

 <h1 align="center">Welcome to RedGIFs Downloader 👋</h1>